data-engineering-helpers/ks-cheat-sheets/data-processing/sqlmesh/README.md

   specifying which
   [SQL dialect](https://github.com/tobymao/sqlglot/blob/main/sqlglot/dialects/dialect.py)
-  to use (among, for instance, DataBricks, Drill, DuckDB, Hive, MySQL, PostgreSQL, Presto, Redshift, Snowflake, Spark, SQLite, Tableau, Trino)
+  to use (among, for instance, DataBricks, Drill, DuckDB, Hive, MySQL, PostgreSQL, Presto, Redshift, Snowflake, Spark, SQLite, Tableau, Trino).
+  * Note that `python` is also available as a dialect: `sqlmesh init python` will create a project skeleton populated for Python as a dialect
   * The simple example, described in the
   [SQLMesh getting started page](https://sqlmesh.readthedocs.io/en/stable/quickstart/cli/#1-create-the-sqlmesh-project), has been created in the